Geu-Pro2023/Geu-Pro2023/README.md

 <p align="left"> <a href="https://twitter.com/geuagutogarang" target="blank"><img src="https://img.shields.io/twitter/follow/geuagutogarang?logo=twitter&style=for-the-badge" alt="geuagutogarang" /></a> </p>

-- 🔭 I’m currently working on **Web Development Projects, Machine Learning techniques and Data analytic projects**
+- 🔭 I’m currently working on **Machine Learning techniques, and Data analytic projects**

-- 🌱 I’m currently learning **Python Libraries for Machine Learning and Data Science (numpy, pandas and Matplotlib**
+- 🌱 I’m currently learning **Python Libraries for Machine Learning and Data Science (numpy, pandas, matplotlib and many more)**

 - 👯 I’m looking to collaborate on **Machine Learning projects with students from ALU and outside ALU**

-- 💬 Ask me about **Python, SQL and (HTML,CSS and Javascript)**
+- 💬 Ask me about **Python, SQL (HTML, CSS, and Javascript)**

 - 📫 How to reach me **g.bior@alustudent.com**

-- ⚡ Fun fact **Women's hearts tend to beat faster than men's.
+- ⚡ Fun fact **: Women's hearts tend to beat faster than men's.
 On average, a woman's heart rate is about 8-10 beats per minute faster than a man's**

 <h3 align="left">Connect with me:</h3>
 <p align="left">